FlowFuse/flowfuse/docs/user/envvar.md

 `FF_PROJECT_ID` and `FF_PROJECT_NAME` are assigned to the Project running on the FlowForge server as well as all associated devices.
 In all instances within a Project these variables will be the same.

-FF_DEVICE_ID & FF_DEVICE_NAME are unique to each instance of Node-RED running within a project.
-For example, a project consisting of 10 devices will assign a unique FF_DEVICE_ID & FF_DEVICE_NAME to each of the 10 devices as well as to the instance running directly on the FlowForge server.
+`FF_DEVICE_ID` and `FF_DEVICE_NAME` are unique to each instance of Node-RED running within a project.
+For example, a project consisting of 10 devices will assign a unique `FF_DEVICE_ID` and `FF_DEVICE_NAME` to each of the 10 devices as well as to the instance running directly on the FlowForge server.